El-Daro/labyrinth-pathfinder/README.md

 It can be used to solve labyrinths from files, directories, or standard input.
 It can also be used to generate random labyrinths with various parameters of depth, rooms count and hallway length.

-#### Task:
+### Task:
-Given an initial state, find the minimum cost of reaching the goal state, where goal state is:
+Given initial state, find the minimum cost of reaching the goal state, where goal state is:
 - hallway: (0**hallway_length)
 - rooms: room(index) = decoded(index + 1)
    - i.e. each room should be full and only contain objects of its type.